Did you know at Fuller Dental we can help patients that have been diagnosed with Sleep Apnea?

 Treatment for Sleep Apnea in Burlington

 Although the CPAP is considered the gold standard for treating sleep apnea, oral appliance therapy has been proven to be effective in a majority of mild to moderate cases.
 The inconvenience, discomfort, and maintenance of the CPAP often lead to noncompliance among patients.
-This increases your risk for developing additional health concerns associated with sleep apnea, such as heart attack and stroke.
+This increases your risk of developing additional health concerns associated with sleep apnea, such as heart attack and stroke.

-Oral appliance therapy is often well tolerated and the high compliance rate among patients leads to a decrease in both symptoms and associated risks.
+Oral appliance therapy is often well tolerated, and the high compliance rate among patients leads to a decrease in both symptoms and associated risks.
 Custom fit, your oral sleep appliance is much like a mouth guard and is to be worn at night.
 Repositioning the jaw for natural air flow, the oral appliance reduces or eliminates the continual cessation of breathing that leads to symptoms and health problems.
-Convenient, comfortable and portable, an oral appliance enables the wearer to speak and consume fluids when in place.
+Convenient, comfortable, and portable, an oral appliance enables the wearer to speak and consume fluids when in place.

-Dr. Peterson is a member of the American Academy of Sleep Medicine and stays informed on the latest research and treatments for sleep apnea and other sleep related disorders.
-She offers treatment for patients who have been diagnosed with sleep apnea and our team works with patients on an individual basis to identify and address possible sleep disorders affecting their health and well being.
+Dr. Peterson is a member of the American Academy of Sleep Medicine and stays informed on the latest research and treatments for sleep apnea and other sleep-related disorders.
+She offers treatment for patients who have been diagnosed with sleep apnea, and our team works with patients on an individual basis to identify and address possible sleep disorders affecting their health and well being.